 Examples of emergency situations include:

-- Total loss of heat between September 15 and May 15.
+- Complete loss of heat between September 15 and May 15;

-- Major water penetration on the interior walls or ceiling.
+- Water penetration through the interior walls or ceiling;

-- A large pool of standing water inside the home.
+- A pool of standing water inside the home;

-- Any situation that in Tarion's opinion makes the home uninhabitable for health or safety reasons.
+- Any situation where, in the opinion of Tarion, the home is not fit for occupancy due to health or safety reasons.

 During this period, it is important that you provide your builder and their tradespeople access to your home.